© Robin Rankin Willis

 All of this is uncontroverted so far as I know, except for (1) the identity of the wife of R&R’s son Robert Rankin who died in 1795 (see discussion under David Rankin of Iredell, below), (2) Ann as a daughter of R&R, and (3) the death date of George Rankin, son of R&R. Rev. Rankin said George died in 1761, but that was probably a typo.
 George actually died in 1760, when his will was probated.
-Here is an outline chart for R&R’s line.
-By the way, I found a couple of really egregious errors in my previously published chart at that link … if you relied on it for any information, please look at it again.

 David Rankin of Iredell Co., NC (d.
 1789), wife Margaret LNU (“Iredell David”)

 In any event, Robert and his wife Jean had two sons: (1) Denny, who married Sarah McMinn, and (2) James, who married Elizabeth McMinn.
 Both families remained in Iredell.
 Two of Denny’s sons moved to Gibson County, TN (home of “Mystery Robert”) and then to Shelby Co., TN, where they both died.
 Many of James and Elizabeth’s descendants remained in Iredell; some are still there today.
+They are nice folks.

 Robert Rankin of Rutherford County, NC (b.
 1748-49, d.
 1816, Caldwell Co., KY), m#1 Mary Withrow, m#2 Leah LNU (“Rutherford Robert”)

 Francis Gill did the definitive research on Rutherford Robert and published a book about him and others.
 I cannot find a copy of his book available for either purchase or loan.
-Nor can I find Francis, with whom I communicated in the late 1990s.
-I lost most of my own research on Rutherford Robert in one of those “black screen of death” incidents more than a decade ago.

 See you on down the road …